 Terpenes in CBD products can contribute to the overall effect of the product and are thought to work synergistically with CBD and other cannabinoids to produce a range of potential health benefits.
 For example, some terpenes have been shown to have anti-inflammatory, analgesic, or anxiolytic (anti-anxiety) effects.

 In this blog post, we'll take a closer look at what terpenes are in terms of CBD and explore their potential benefits.
 We'll also discuss some of the most common terpenes found in hemp and how they may contribute to the overall effect of CBD products.
-If you're interested in using CBD products, understanding the role of terpenes can help you make more informed decisions and find products that may best suit your needs.

 Types of Terpenes + Their Effects